 Of course, not all risks are that way.
 As I mentioned, horseback riding is a risk, but its one that horseback riders willingly take.
 Or take driving.
 Imagine that you jump into your car, ready to drive off to work one fine morning.
 You buckle your seatbelt (another risk avoidance maneuver), you start the car, and you almost have a heart attack when your spouse, friend, or significant other comes running up to pound on the window, screaming, “Oh my God, what are you doing?
 You could be killed!”

 The fact is, that caring person is completely right.
 But that’s not the whole story.
 He or she is absolutely right about a relative risk.
-The important consideration here is not that there’s an absolute risk – I mean, to be sure, tens of thousands of people die in automobile accidents every year – but how likely it is that your death is imminent on a particular drive to the grocery store.
-It’s the relative risk that’s people really worry about.
+However, the important consideration here is that the risk is not absolute.
+To be sure, tens of thousands of people die in automobile accidents every year – but the likelihood that your death is imminent on a particular drive to the grocery store is so small that most people don’t even think about it.
+The risk, as it were, it real, but it’s the relative risk that people should really worry about.

 It gets a little crazy-making.
 At routinely prescribed doses – for a 1000-pound horse, that’s two grams given once daily – side effects are almost unheard of.
 Ditto with dex, or other commonly used corticosteroid drugs.
 Side effects can and do occur, but with judicious dosing at proper levels and intervals, they are virtually unheard of in day-to-day clinical practice.
-Otherwise stated, in normal horses, at routinely prescribed doses, you’re extremely unlikely to see your horse develop gastric ulcers after a few doses of bute.
+Otherwise stated, in normal horses, at routinely prescribed doses, you’re extremely unlikely to see your horse develop gastric ulcers or kidney problems after a few doses of bute.
 On the other hand, your horse is extremely likely to survive a course of dexamethasone therapy with his hooves firmly attached to the ends of his legs.
-There’s a risk – you may have even had a bad experience with your own horse – but it’s not absolute.
+There’s a risk, but the risk is not absolute and it’s certainly not very big.

 Veterinary scientists are aware of these risks, of course.
 In fact, they study them.
-And, curiously, try as they might, they are pretty much unable to make a horse develop laminitis by giving him dex, even after repeated doses.
-They are pretty much unable to ruin a horse’s kidneys or make holes in his stomach by giving him judicious doses of bute (or other NSAIDs).
-The relative risk of problems from these two drugs is really rather remarkably small.
+And, curiously, try as they might, in experimental setting, they are unable to make a horse develop laminitis by giving him dex, even after repeated doses.
+They are generally unable to ruin a horse’s kidneys or make holes in his stomach by giving him standard doses of bute (or other NSAIDs).
+The relative risk of problems from these two drugs is really rather remarkably small, and particularly so given how commonly they’re used.

 Of course, in horses that aren’t normal, or in doses of medication that aren’t normal, the risks go up.
-That’s why if you have a horse that is having kidney problems, or is at risk for having kidney problems (such as with extreme diarrhea and dehydration), your veterinarian will be very careful before you give him an NSAID.
-If you have a fat old horse with Cushing’s disease (fat, old, and Cushing’s being risk factors for laminitis), your veterinarian is likely going to try to use as low a dose of dex as possible, for as short a period of time as possible.
-That’s why you don’t give a horse 8 grams of bute.
-You can make risks worse if you act carelessly.
+That’s why if you have a horse that is having kidney problems, or is at risk for having kidney problems (such as with extreme diarrhea and dehydration), your veterinarian will be very careful about giving him an NSAID.
+If you have a fat old horse with Cushing’s disease (fat, old, and Cushing’s being risk factors for laminitis), your veterinarian is likely going to try to use as low a dose of dex as possible, for as short a period of time as possible if the horse needs dex.
+You don’t give a horse 8 grams of bute.
+You don’t float a horse in daily bottles of dexamethasone.
+It’s risky.
+Overdosing doesn’t help the horse and it just increases the risk of complications.

 What can you do to minimize risk?
 Pay attention to proper doses and proper intervals.
-Consult with your veterinarian prior to just, “Giving him some bute.”
-If you don’t do those sorts of things, you’ll increase the risk.
+Consult with your veterinarian prior to giving your horse medication.
+If you just give your horse stuff willy-nilly, you increase the risk of bad things happening.
 Driving is made much more dangerous if you put a blindfold over your eyes.
 You increase the risk if you do something stupid.
 Dosing drugs is like that, too.

 When it comes to assessing risks, don’t fall into the trap of thinking that all risks are equal.
 They’re not.
-Plus, if you avoid a useful therapeutic substance because of a fear of risk, you’re still not going to be risk free.
-You also risk your horse’s condition getting worse, or at least not getting any better.
+Plus, even if you avoid a useful therapeutic substance because of a fear of risk, you’re still not going to be risk free.
+If you avoid something because of overblown fears, you also risk your horse’s condition getting worse, or at least not getting any better.
 It doesn’t matter what you do, there’s always the chance of an unanticipated outcome.

-Don’t stress about whether or not there is any risk from a therapeutic choice such as bute or dex, find out what the relative risk is, and then go about your business accordingly.
+Don’t stress about whether or not there is any risk from a therapeutic choice such as bute or dex.
+Instead, find out what the relative risk is, and then go about your business accordingly.
 That approach will do both you and your horse a lot of good.